TridipB02/PharmAID/README.md

 ## Executive Summary

-PharmaAID is an advanced AI-powered pharmaceutical intelligence platform that leverages multiple specialized agents to provide comprehensive insights for drug portfolio planning, market analysis, and repurposing opportunities.
-Built for the pharmaceutical industry, PharmaAID integrates data from 7+ real-world APIs and employs local LLM processing to deliver actionable intelligence while maintaining data privacy.
+PharmAID is an advanced AI-powered pharmaceutical intelligence platform that leverages multiple specialized agents to provide comprehensive insights for drug portfolio planning, market analysis, and repurposing opportunities.
+Built for the pharmaceutical industry, PharmAID integrates data from 7+ real-world APIs and employs local LLM processing to deliver actionable intelligence while maintaining data privacy.

 ### Key Achievements